StephenGriffies/StephenGriffies.github.io/_pages/bio.md

 I enjoyed many aspects of engineering and chemistry, I was not attracted to the idea of working for a large petro-chemical corporation that pursued its profits often at the expense of the environment.
-A drive down the Mississippi River between Baton Rouge and New Orleans taught me a great deal about the consequences of that use of knowledge long before global warming and coastal erosion were everyday experiences.
+Road trips down the Mississippi River between Baton Rouge and New Orleans taught me a great deal about the consequences of that use of knowledge long before global warming and coastal erosion were everyday experiences.

 <br> <br>